 Our school dinners are cooked on site using fresh and local produce where possible.
 The attached menu shows the three week menu rota.
-Parents are welcome to talk to Jennifer and Heather in the kitchen about any particular needs their children may have.
+Parents are welcome to talk to Heather and Adelaide in the kitchen about any particular needs their children may have.

 There are occasional promotional dinners which tie in with special events, the menu for which is included in the school letter the week before.
 Parents are always welcome to sample dinners, just a call to the office to pre book a meal is required.